mdernovoi/data-analysis-platform/docs/provision.md

     make checkout-latest-data-analysis-platform-templates-release
     ```

-5) Copy src templates to runtime directories.
+5) Copy templates to custom installation directories.

     Please reference the [architecture guide](architecture.md) and the [the customization guide](customization.md) to understand what happens in this step.